Rio de Janeiro

 On beautiful days (which aren't difficult to come by here) many locals like to bring their sailboats into the harbor here and take in the beautiful landscape.
 It is one of only a few mountains in the world that rises so quickly straight up from the water.
 There is a glass cable car connecting it from one mountain to another.
 Or if that just seems to easy then you could always climb the mountain.
 There are four main paths that climbers take as well as traditional and bolted climbing.
 This is an urban rock climber's paradise.

-When to Come:
+When to Go to Rio

 Carnival!!!
 Prices often skyrocket, danger lurks around every corner, you have to fight for space in every restaurant, bar, hostel or street, but it's the worlds biggest party!
 Carnival arrived to Rio with the Catholic Portuguese, as a way to celebrate before the beginning of the Lenten season, an indulgence before fasting.
 However, it wasn't until the 1930s that neighborhoods began to compete to make the Carnival a huge display.
 Everything is celebrated in excess with extravagance and pure joy.
 If you do go during this time it is helpful to wear short shorts and bikini tops or other minimal clothing that will help you blend in with the crowd to protect you from robbers.
 Also be sure never to lose sight of any member of your group at any time.